 Commission of Accreditation for Allied Health Education Programs (CAAHEP)

 25400 U. S. Highway 19 North, Suite 158

 Clearwater, Florida 33763

 effective until 2024.
-Upon completion of the program, the student is granted a certificate of technology or associate of applied science degree, and is eligible to take the National Certification Examination given by the National Board of Surgical Technology and Surgical Assisting.
+Upon completion of the program, the student is granted a certificate of technology or Associate of Applied Science (AAS) degree and is eligible to take the National Certification Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 - Be admitted to San Jacinto College.
 All students must apply Online using the Apply Texas website at www.applytexas.org.
 There is no charge to apply.

 - High School Diploma or GED Certificate required.

 - Students with any transfer credits must have college transcripts evaluated by San Jacinto College (admissions transcript evaluation) prior to submitting an application.

 - Surgical Technology Program Director has final approval of all transferred courses that apply toward the degree in Surgical Technology.

 - Transcripts from other colleges must be official and sent to the Office of Admissions.